msmfa/react-rock-paper-scissors/README.md

 - What is React?
 - What does React offer over a not using a framework?
 - Using state and components
-- "this" keyword in Javascript and it's implementation in React.
+- "this" keyword in Javascript and it's implementation in React
+- Props

 ## Authors